Broken Bone in An Accident

-Treatment for a Broken Bone Caused by a Car Accident
+Treatment for A Broken Bone

-Cast Immobilization for a Broken Bone Caused by a Car Accident
+Cast Immobilization for A Broken Bone

 A plaster or fiberglass cast is the most common type of fracture treatment.
 Most broken bones can heal successfully once they have been repositioned and a cast has been applied to keep the broken ends in proper position.